ironcev/thp.im/_posts/2015-12-17-no-more-hidden-allocations-please.md

 title: "No More Hidden Allocations, Please!"
 subtitle: "A story of a terrible low level performance and badly designed API.
 With a happy end and a lot of IL instructions in between :-)"
 description: "This blog post shows several situations in which unintended allocation of objects can occur, harming the low level performance of the code: implicit type conversions, eager evaluations of not used method parameters, closures and boxing."
-keywords:
-tags: swissknife performance api-design il
+tags: performance api-design il swissknife
 ---
 ##The `Argument` Class
 The [`Argument`](https://github.com/ironcev/SwissKnife/blob/master/Source/SwissKnife/Diagnostics/Contracts/Argument.cs) class was one of the first types I added to [SwissKnife](https://github.com/ironcev/swissknife).
 It turns the following cumbersome-to-write code: